ElTabaco/mr-do-player/mr-do-snapserver/README.md

 ## Building the images

-* The following lines will build _and push_ your image.
-Use the `build` make target in order to just build the image locally.
+* SHort example how to build your image.
+Use the `build.sh` in order to just build the image locally.
 ### Build:
     Clon repository
     go inside folder